kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 render (optional)

-, Kluctl will render the resulting object(s) with the current templating context (excluding the newly
+If set to true, Kluctl will render the resulting object(s) with the current templating context (excluding the newly

 loaded variables).
 Rendering happens on the values of individual fields of the resulting object(s).
 When parseYaml: true